LAAC-LSCP/laac-lscp.github.io/docs/oberon.md

 Read how [data storage](https://wiki.cognitive-ml.fr/cluster/architecture.html#data-storage){:target="_blank"} is organized on oberon.
 By default, your `/scratch2/username` directory is readable by everyone.
 You must organize your directory in different folders with suitable permissions: see [recommended set up](#recommended-set-up-for-personal-directory)

 Most of the laac datasets are stored in `/scratch1/data/laac_data` as backups.
-You can explore it and get the datasets you need from there but you should not have to edit them.
+You can explore it and use the datasets as needed but you should not have to edit them.
+If you notice any fault with the datasets please inform a member of the team to enforce the required changes.

 Your main working directory is `/scratch2/username`, you should store your ongoing projects there.
 We use [datalad](https://handbook.datalad.org/){:target="_blank"} and [childproject](https://childproject.readthedocs.io/en/latest/introduction.html){:target="_blank"} to interact with the datasets we utilize.
 We want you to create a datalad directory (in appliance with the [YODA principles](http://handbook.datalad.org/en/latest/basics/101-127-yoda.html){:target="_blank"} : ie dataset nesting) for each project you lead.
 This will allow you to keep a record of the evolution of your project and to publish it easily to an online repository.
 To create your projects, you can follow the [YODA projects](./yoda-projects) instructions.